OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-video.md

 ```

 ### Props
-These are the properties and attributes associated with the `ShVideo` constructor:
+These are the properties and attributes associated with the {{ $doc.constructorName }} constructor:

 #### ShVideo Properties and Attributes Description
-The `ShVideo` constructor creates a display format for embedding a video with customizable styles.
-Below is a detailed description of the properties and attributes used in the `ShVideo` constructor.
+The {{ $doc.constructorName }} constructor creates a display format for embedding a video with customizable styles.
+Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.

 <table>
   <thead>